Priestess of Hathor: Role

-The priestesses of Hathor were called hm ntr hthr & was one of the most common title for women in the Old up to the early Middle Kingdom.
+The priestesses of Hathor were called hm ntr hthr, one of the most common title for women in the Old up to the early Middle Kingdom.
 But after the Middle Kingdom of Egypt, the title was often irregularly awarded only to the women of the royal family, typically princesses.
 This includes the daughter of Ramesses II.
 At one time their names were completely erased from history.
 It seems that the title in the Old and Middle Kingdom did not actually refer to a proper cult of Hathor, but rather announced the role as female musician in any temple cult.
 Hathor was the goddess of music and making music was serving Hathor.
 In the New Kingdom the title priestesses of Hathor became very rare, as the title chantress became common and replaced it as title for a female musician in a temple cult.

 Egyptologysts have shown that in early days only women of aristocratic lineage could be appointed to the priesthood of Hathor.
-They were called Badak-Purohit or God's Consort (Hmt nTr).
+They were called God's Consort (Hmt nTr).
 They performed dances and songs during the sacred rites.
 Because of their menstruation and ability to give child-birth, they were considered unholy, which is why they could not perform sacred duties like dressing up the sacred image of deity.